Dynamics of disordered quantum systems with two- and three-dimensional tensor networks

 Once the entire evolution has been simulated, we apply more controlled contraction methods to measure observables.
-We find such methods are necessary to handle the small loop sizes in the lattices studied and that standard BP contraction---which has recently been shown to be successful for annealing on tree-like systems \cite{luchnikov2024}--- is not sufficiently accurate.
-If the bond dimension of the network following evolution is too high to apply the controlled methods, we perform a truncation of the virtual bonds of the network down to a more affordable one by truncating using the final BP messages \cite{tindallbeliefpropagation}.
+We find such methods are necessary to handle the small loop sizes in the lattices studied and that standard BP contraction---which has recently been shown to be successful for annealing on tree-like systems \cite{luchnikov2024}---is not sufficiently accurate.
+If the bond dimension of the network following evolution is too high to apply the controlled methods, we perform a truncation of the virtual bonds of the network down to a more affordable one via the final BP messages \cite{tindallbeliefpropagation}.

 The first of the controlled contraction methods we use is our adaptation of the well-established boundary matrix product state algorithm \cite{Verstraete2004, Lubasch2014} which, conventionally, optimizes a correlated matrix product state (MPS) to represent sequential contractions of rows or columns of a square-lattice tensor network.
-Here, we use a one-site fitting routine for optimal efficiency and have adapted the method to work on \textit{any} tensor network which, upon appropriate grouping of the tensors, forms an open boundary or half-periodic planar lattice.
-In this work we focus on a cylindrical tensor network (see Fig.~\ref{fig:DWaveErrorvsBondDimension}a) with the matrix product states passed as ``messages'' iteratively around the cylinder until convergence.
-This is very much in the spirit of the classic BP message passing algorithm but with MPS messages and thus we refer to it as MPS message passing---see also Ref. \cite{Guo2023} which introduces a related hybridization of the boundary MPS and BP algorithms.
-In the Methods section and Fig. \ref{fig:DWaveErrorvsBondDimension} we show how, for a fixed TNS bond dimension and MPS rank, we can use the MPS message passing method on each member of the set of tensor networks $\{\langle \psi \vert \sigma^{z}_{1} \vert \psi \rangle, \langle \psi \vert \sigma^{z}_{2} \vert \psi \rangle, \hdots \langle \psi \vert \sigma^{z}_{L} \vert \psi \rangle \}$ to compute all $\frac{L(L-1)}{2}$ two point correlators $\langle \sigma_{i}^{z} \sigma^{z}_{j} \rangle$ in $\mathcal{O}(L^{2})$ time, where $L$ is the number of spins.
+Here, we use a one-site fitting routine for optimal efficiency and have adapted the method to work on any tensor network which, upon appropriate grouping of the tensors, forms an open boundary or half-periodic planar lattice.
+In this work we focus on a cylindrical tensor network (see Fig.~\ref{fig:DWaveErrorvsBondDimension}) with the matrix product states passed as ``messages'' iteratively around the cylinder until convergence.
+This is very much in the spirit of the classic BP message passing algorithm but with MPS messages and thus we refer to it as MPS message passing.
+In Fig.~\ref{fig:DWaveErrorvsBondDimension}B and the Supplementary Text \cite{Supplementary} we show how, for a fixed TNS bond dimension and MPS rank, we can use the MPS message passing method to compute all $\frac{N(N-1)}{2}$ two point correlators $\langle \sigma_{i}^{z} \sigma^{z}_{j} \rangle$ in $\mathcal{O}(N^{2})$ time, where $N$ is the number of spins.